vedyan/TTS_API_Final/README.md

 Description:

 This Flask application utilizes Amazon Polly for real-time text-to-speech conversion.
 It allows users to input text, which is then converted into speech that can be heard instantly.
+The APIs used in the provided setup instructions follow a RESTful architecture.
 Below are the setup steps and instructions on how to use the application:

 STEPS for setup :